 The winter application must be completed after you have registered for your winter classes.
-Winter class registration begins mid-November.
+Winter class registration begins November 10.

 Winter Financial Aid

 Winter financial aid is usually limited to Federal Pell Grant and Federal Direct Loans.

-A separate winter financial aid application is required and will be available mid-November.
+A separate winter financial aid application is required and will be available November 10.
 Students must be registered for winter courses prior to submitting the winter application.

 The Federal Pell Grant is awarded automatically to all eligible students, even if they do not submit a winter application.